Hotel manager: Example for a motel

+In a small motel, the motel manager's role is hands-on, often with daily engagement in housekeeping, maintenance and reception.

 Typical qualifications

 The background and training required varies by the type of management position, size of operation, and duties involved.
 Industry experience has proven to be a basic qualification for nearly any management occupation within the lodging industry.
 A BS and a MS degree in Hospitality Management/or an equivalent Business degree is often strongly preferred by most employers in the industry but not always required.

 A higher level graduate degree may be desired for a general manager type position, but is often not required with sufficient management experience and industry tenure.
 A graduate degree may however be required for a higher level corporate executive position or above such as a Regional Vice President who oversees multiple hotel properties and general managers.

 Working conditions

 Hotel managers are generally exposed to long shifts that include late hours, weekends, and holidays due to the 24-hour operation of a hotel.
 The common workplace environment in hotels is fast-paced, with high levels of interaction with guests, employees, investors, and other managers.

 Upper management consisting of senior managers, department heads, and general managers may sometimes enjoy a more desirable work schedule consisting of a more traditional business day with occasional weekends and holidays off.

 Depending on the size of the hotel, a typical hotel manager's day may include assisting with operational duties, managing employee performance, handling dissatisfied guests, managing work schedules, purchasing supplies, interviewing potential job candidates, conducting physical walks and inspections of the hotel facilities and public areas, and additional duties.
 These duties may vary each day depending on the needs of the property.
 The manager's responsibility also includes knowing about all current local events as well as the events being held on the hotel property.
 Managers are often required to attend regular department meetings, management meetings, training seminars for professional development, and additional functions.
 A hotel/casino property may require additional duties regarding special events being held on property for casino complimentary guests.